 There have been some studies into the effectiveness of chromium in treating excess hair growth and acne, but larger studies are needed in this area.

-Small studies have looked at how spearmint tea might help reduce hair growth, but more research is needed.
+Small studies have looked at how spearmint tea might help reduce hair growth, but more research is needed to better understand the benefits.

 Tea tree oil products rubbed onto the skin may help with acne, but research about its effectiveness is limited.